 Fast Process Models for Rolling

 Fast process models enable the accurate simulation of heavy plate rolling on the industrial and laboratory scale.
 Based on the pass schedule and material parameters it predicts the most important properties, such as force, temperature and microstructure, within seconds.
 Thus it has a wide range of applications, particularly in the field of design and optimization.
 With Industry 4.0 in mind, it has been coupled to a data base of industrial trials resulting in the ability to determine material parameters from just the measured forces.
-It has furthermore been coupled with machine learning algorithms to automatically design pass schedules.
+It has furthermore been coupled with machine learning algorithms to automatically design pass schedules for the universal rolling mill at the IBF.
 Fast process models are also being used for teaching and seminars, supplemented by a specially created graphical user interface.
 It allows students and seminar participants to develop an intuitive approach to the design, calculation and optimization of pass schedule as well as a detailed understanding of the underlying mechanisms.

 For further information, please contact Alexander Krämer.